 When I shoot photos I shoot in RAW, and edit them in Darktable.
 When I purchased the camera that’s really all I wanted, but now that I’m making video with it I’m saddened by the fact that, when making video, it only supports h264.
 I think I could get more out of it if I used Magic Lantern, but just because I run Linux doesn’t mean I want to tinker with everything (there’s a reason I use Ubuntu).
 Perhaps I’ll get there eventually, but until then, the alterations I can make while editing are somewhat limited.

 Camera microphones are even worse than the microphones built into your laptop.
-If you actually need audio while you're taking the video (e.g. recording an interview), I recommend something like the Rode NTG4.
-I'd love one of those.
+If you actually need audio while you’re taking the video (e.g. recording an interview), I recommend something like the Rode NTG4.
+I’d love one of those.
 Fortunately, I had no need to use audio from the video.
 I could record the footage and then voice over it later.
-I do a fair bit of voice work for radio, so I happen to already have a good mic (an MXL 009, to be specific).
+I actually do voice work for radio, so I happen to already have a good mic (an MXL 009, to be specific).